Trellix: History

+In 2010, FireEye expanded into the Middle East and the Asian Pacific.
+The company entered Europe in 2011 and Africa in 2013.
+Despite the expansions, FireEye was not profitable, due to high operating costs such as research and development expenses.

-In late 2014, FireEye initiated a secondary offering, selling another $1.1bn in shares, to fund development of a wider range of products.
-Shortly afterward, FireEye acquired another data breach investigation company, nPulse, for approximately $60M.
-By 2015, FireEye was making more than $100M in annual revenue, but was still unprofitable, largely due to research and development spending.
+In late 2014, FireEye initiated a secondary offering, selling another $1.1billion in shares, to fund the development of a wider range of products.
+Shortly afterward, FireEye acquired high-speed packet capture company, nPulse, for approximately $60M.
+By 2015, FireEye made over $100M in annual revenue, but was still unprofitable.

 In January 2016, FireEye acquired iSIGHT Partners for $275M. iSIGHT was a threat intelligence company that gathered information about hacker groups and other cybersecurity risks.
 This was followed by the acquisition of Invotas, an IT security automation company.
 DeWalt stepped down as CEO in 2016 and was replaced by Mandiant CEO and former FireEye President Kevin Mandia.
-Afterwards, there was downsizing and restructuring in response to lower-than-expected sales, resulting in a layoff of 300–400 employees.
+Due to lower-than-expected sales, the company downsized, resulting in a layoff of 300–400 employees.
 Profit and revenue increased on account of shifts to a subscription model and lower costs.

-In March 2021, Symphony Technology Group (STG) acquired McAfee Enterprise for $4bn.
 In June 2021, FireEye announced the sale of its products business and name to STG for $1.2 bn.
-The sale split off its cyber forensics unit, Mandiant, and the FireEye stock symbol FEYE was relaunched as MNDT on the NASDAQ on 5 October 2021.
-On January 18, 2022, STG announced the launch of Trellix, an extended detection and response company, which is a combination of FireEye and the McAfee enterprise business.
-On 30 September 2021, STG announced Bryan Palma as CEO of the combined company.
+In July 2021, Symphony Technology Group (STG) acquired McAfee Enterprise for $4bn.
+The sale split off its cyber forensics unit, Mandiant, and the FireEye stock symbol FEYE was relaunched as MNDT on the NASDAQ on October 5, 2021.

+In January 2022, STG announced the launch of Trellix, an extended detection and response company, which is a combination of FireEye and the McAfee enterprise business.
+On September 30, 2021, STG announced Bryan Palma as CEO of the combined company.

+In January 2025, Symphony Technology Group tapped Vishal Rao to take over as CEO of Trellix while continuing to serve as chief executive of sister company Skyhigh Security.